Resurrection of Condemnation

 1Cor 3:15 If anyone's work is burned, he will suffer loss; but he himself will be saved [delivered], yet so as through [the AD70] fire.

-Thus resurrection was all about Israel's corporate and covenantal transition and stance before God as forgiven, and the world-wide blessing that that brought.
-Resurrection was NOT about individual substance post mortem i.e., one's ethereal composition or disposition after death, but rather about humanity's collective and renewed, restored and reconciled position and stance before God through Christ.
+Thus resurrection was all about Israel's corporate and covenantal transition and stance before God as forgiven and the world-wide blessing that this brought.
+Resurrection was NOT about individual substance postmortem i.e., one's ethereal composition or disposition after death, but rather about humanity's collective and renewed, restored and reconciled position and stance before God through Christ.